rasmushansen/sovereign-university-data-test/courses/ln201/en.md

 ![instruction](assets/chapitre6/5.JPG)

-In conclusion, channel closure in the Lightning Network is a crucial step that can take various forms.
+In conclusion, channel closure in Lightning Network is a crucial step that can take various forms.
 In a cooperative closure, both parties communicate and agree on a final state of the channel.
 This is the fastest and least expensive option.
 On the other hand, a forced closure occurs when one party is non-responsive.
 This is a more expensive and longer situation due to unpredictable transaction fees and the activation of the Timelock.
 Finally, if a participant tries to cheat by publishing an old commitment transaction, the cheater, they can be punished by losing all the SAT from the channel.
-It is therefore crucial to understand these mechanisms for effective and fair use of the Lightning Network.
+It is therefore crucial to understand these mechanisms for effective and fair use of Lightning Network.

 # A liquidity network
 ## Lightning Network